 2.3 Estimation of Prey Species Density and Population Structure

 Sign surveys and camera trapping were conducted between November 2022 and March 2023 to evaluate the presence of predator species.
 Line transect surveys were carried out during May and June 2023 to estimate the prey population.
 The line transect method was employed to estimate the density of various prey species, including barking deer (Muntiacus muntjak), nilgai (Boselaphus tragocamelus), wild boar (Sus scrofa), spotted deer (Axis axis), four-horned antelope (Tetracerus quadricornis), chinkara (Gazella bennettii), blackbuck (Antilope cervicapra), Indian hare (Lepus nigricollis), peafowl (Pavo cristatus), and Northern Plain Gray Langur (Semnopithecus entellus).
 A total of 30 line transects, each ranging from 1.6 to 2 km in length (Fig. 1), were randomly distributed across the 260 km² study area, amounting to a combined transect length of 54.8 km.
 Each transect was repeated six times, except for one which was repeated three times, resulting in 177 surveys and a total survey effort of 318.60 km across the 30 transects.
 Surveys were conducted by two observers walking each transect in the early morning hours, from 6:30 am to 8:30 am, recording direct observations on both sides of the transect lines.
 Data collected during observations included species identification, time, total counts of adults, sub-adults, and young, transect and animal bearings (θ), distance (r) from the observer, habitat type, forest terrain, and GPS location of the observer.
 Prey species were recorded as encountered.
 Equipment used included a Suunto KB 20 / 360R Compass for angle bearings, Garmin GPS Map 76CSx for location data, and a Nikon Prostaff 1000 rangefinder for distance measurements.
-The authors conducted the surveys with a trained team of 30 frontline personnel from GAWLS, adhering to the sampling methods outlined in the All-India Tiger Monitoring Program (AITM) (Jhala Y.V. et al., 2021) for collecting data on prey species abundance.
+The authors conducted the surveys with a trained team of 30 frontline personnel from GAWLS, adhering to the sampling methods outlined in the All-India Tiger Monitoring Program (AITM) (Jhala et al., 2021) for collecting data on prey species abundance.

 2.4 Statistical Analysis